-In preparation for being sealed in the chamber again the subjects were connected to an EEG monitor and had their restraints padded for long term confinement.
-To everyone’s surprise all three stopped struggling the moment it was let slip that they were going back on the gas.
+In preparation for being sealed in the chamber again, the subjects were connected to an EEG monitor and had their restraints padded for long term confinement.
+To everyone’s surprise, all three stopped struggling the moment it was let slip that they were going back on the gas.
 It was obvious that at this point all three were putting up a great struggle to stay awake.
-One of subjects that could speak was humming loudly and continuously; the mute subject was straining his legs against the leather bonds with all his might, first left, then right, then left again for something to focus on.
+One of the subjects that could speak was humming loudly and continuously; the mute subject was straining his legs against the leather bonds with all his might, first left, then right, then left again for something to focus on.
 The remaining subject was holding his head off his pillow and blinking rapidly.
 Having been the first to be wired for EEG most of the researchers were monitoring his brain waves in surprise.
 They were normal most of the time but sometimes flat lined inexplicably.
-It looked as if he were repeatedly suffering brain death, before returning to normal.
+It looked as if he were repeatedly suffering from brain death, before returning to normal.
 As they focused on paper scrolling out of the brainwave monitor only one nurse saw his eyes slip shut at the same moment his head hit the pillow.
-His brainwaves immediately changed to that of deep sleep, then flatlined for the last time as his heart simultaneously stopped.
+His brainwaves immediately changed to that of a deep sleep, then flatlined for the last time as his heart simultaneously stopped.

 The only remaining subject that could speak started screaming to be sealed in now.
 His brainwaves showed the same flatlines as one who had just died from falling asleep.
 The commander gave the order to seal the chamber with both subjects inside, as well as 3 researchers.
 One of the named three immediately drew his gun and shot the commander point blank between the eyes, then turned the gun on the mute subject and blew his brains out as well.